GeoCities/G/π: Geometric Constant.md

-# Geometric Fundamental Constant: π
+# π: Geometric Fundamental Constant
 By: Will

 ## Emergence of Fundamental Geometric Invariance Across Transformational Frames